MARKET SNAPSHOT: Stocks Add To String Of 2017 Records; Energy Leads Broad Move Higher

 Highlighting a recent uptrend in equities, the S&P 500 has risen in nine of the past 11 sessions, while the Dow is on track for its eighth gain of the past 10.
 The Nasdaq has gained in 10 of the past 11.

-Energy shares were among the best gainers, up 0.6%, as were consumer staples, which rose by the same amount.
+The day's gains were broad, with all 11 of the primary S&P 500 sectors higher on the day.
+Energy was among the best gainers, up 0.9%, as were consumer staples, which rose by the same amount.

 Continue Reading Below